MiskaRoss/Project2-Bulls_and_cows/README.md

 # ENGETO PROJECT 2 - BULLS AND COWS

-Application description
+Application description Bulls and Cows game created in Python.

-Bulls and Cows game created in Python.
+## Description

 Create a program that will play the “cows and bulls” game with the user.
 The game works like this: